11 Questions a Logistics Specialist Needs to Ask

-This means no one had access to your goods by the time they arrive at the port of destination, except your customer or their designated agent.
+This means no one will have access to your goods by the time they arrive at the port of destination, except your customer or their designated agent.
 This safety measure guards against potential theft, pilferage, and product tampering.

 10. To what port do you or your customer want the goods delivered?
 While this sounds like a no-brainer, you must be as specific as possible and include all the details regarding the destination port.
 If unsure about the spelling, or any other detail, check with your logistics specialist.

 11. Will your shipment require an import/export license?
-To avoid shipping delays, it's best to make this determination as soon as you know what kind of product you'll be selling.
+It's best to make this determination as soon as you know what kind of product you'll be selling to avoid shipping delays.

 Keep in Mind the Following

 Once you've provided all this information, an efficient transportation specialist should be able to get back to you with a quote within a few hours.
 Be sure to ask them for a detailed analysis as to how they arrived at their rates.
 If there is anything you don't understand don't be afraid to ask.
 Also, ask for a rate confirmation number so that whenever you call them, they'll have their quote on record.
 Don't forget to ask the specialist how long the rates are valid for and don't commit to the first quote.

 Call a few transportation specialists, compare quotes, see who you're most comfortable with and then retain that one.